Guides

 Dimensions 20.25 x 10.5 x 12.56 in

-• Everything you need to start in one box
+• Everything needed to start in one box — no separate purchases required

-• Filter intake needs a sponge prefilter if keeping fry
+• Filter intake needs a sponge prefilter to protect newborn fry

 Filtration